dashed-slug/wallets/readme.txt

    *Take note of the
-   [memory, disk, and bandwidth requirements](https://bitcoin.org/en/full-node#minimum-requirements) and check against the resources available on your server.* If you find that running a full node is too heavy on your server's resources, please see the FAQ section below for alternative options.
+   [memory, disk, and bandwidth requirements](https://bitcoin.org/en/full-node#minimum-requirements) and check against the resources available on your server.* If you find that running a full node is too heavy on your server's resources, or if you do not have the technical expertise to work with Linux and the command line, or if you only have access to shared hosting, please see the FAQ section below for alternative options.

 4. **Configure the bitcoin adapter on your WordPress installation.**
    Navigate to *Wallets* &rarr; *Bitcoin (BTC)* in your WordPress admin area.